babar-raza/package-descriptions/aspose.com/nuget/aspose-for-cpp/Aspose.OCR for C++.md

 - Auto-align image and autodetect text areas.
 - Get a single line and recognize it.

-## New Features in Version 20.6
+## New Features & Enhancements in Version 20.7

-- New API for recognition in rectangle and limited symbol set.
+- New `ML` model with improved recognition.
+- Ability to recognize text in the tables.

-For the detailed notes, pelase visit [Aspose.OCR for CPP 20.6 Release Notes](https://docs.aspose.com/display/ocrcpp/Aspose.OCR+for+CPP+20.6+Release+Notes).
+For the detailed notes, pelase visit [Aspose.OCR for C++ 20.7 Release Notes](https://docs.aspose.com/display/ocrcpp/Aspose.OCR+for+CPP+20.7+Release+Notes).

 ## Read Image Formats for OCR